 Just remember that when you supplement additional collagen that you’re using all-natural sources of collagen proteins and peptides.
 While you can get both from bone broths, for instance, it’s also helpful to buy supplementary collagen to add to additional foods you enjoy every day.

-Because it is so versatile, you can put collagenin tons of recipes, where its odorless and tasteless presence cannot be detected.
-Think soups, smoothies, coffee and tea, breads, pancakes and more.
+Because it is so versatile, you can put collagen in tons of recipes because it's odorless and tasteless.
+Think soups, smoothies, coffee and tea, bread, pancakes, and more.
 It’s an easy way to boost your health without compromising flavor at all.

 Are There Other Ways to Get These Nutrients?

-Therefore it’s probably best to ingest these nutrients, because then your body can make use of them from the inside out.
-At NuNaturals, for instance, you can use our delicious collagen peptide to inject a healthy boost into all your kitchen creations.
+Therefore it’s probably best to ingest these nutrients because your body can make use of them from the inside out.
+At NuNaturals, for instance, you can use our delicious collagen peptide to add a healthy boost into all your kitchen creations.

 How do you plan to use collagen in your day-to-day life?
 Which of its benefits are you the most interested in?
-Feel free to share in the comments below..
-We hope this has answered your questions about collagen and we’d love to hear what you think!
+Feel free to share in the comments below.